NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community includes:
+Following are examples of behavior that contribute to a positive environment for our

-* Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+community:

+* Displaying compassion and understanding for others
+* Respecting and valuing the perspectives, experiences, and opinions of others
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience